-The Maps Repository is an indispensable tool for archaeological and topographic research at the SAET: the section currently dedicated to Locris responds to the traditional interest in Magna Graecia cultivated by the Scuola Normale Superiore.
+The Maps Repository, an indispensable tool for archaeological and topographic research at the SAET, is focused on the traditional interest in Sicily and Magna Graecia cultivated by the Scuola Normale Superiore.

 The SAET Maps Repository’s main feature is a collection of topographic 1:25,000-scaled maps from the Italian Military Geographic Institute (I.G.M.).
 Their scope is to provide cartographic documentation for the Bibliografia Topografica della Colonizzazione Greca in Italia e nelle Isole tirreniche (BTCGI) – an encyclopaedic work in 21 volumes realised in a joint project between the Scuola Normale Superiore, the École Française de Rome and the Centre J. Bérard in Naples.